 When I do my weight managing routine the result is a slow but steady lowering of my body weight.
 The rate of weight loss is just above one kilogram a month, which is a healthy rate to reduce your weight.

 You have to find some kind of exercise that appeals to you.
-I lift weights one hour two times a week and aims at getting 10.000 steps every day.
-My apple watch keeps track of all the exercising data and the daily weigh-in is also going into Apple-health.
+I lift weights for one hour two times a week and aim at getting 10.000 steps every day.
+My apple watch keeps track of all the exercise data and the daily weigh-in is also going into Apple-health.

 By exercising you maintain your muscle mass and by performing weight- or resistance training you build bigger muscle.
 When your muscle mass is greater your body burns more calories even when you are not training.
 It is just like a car with a big engine.
 It will have a higher fuel consumption when idle than a car with a small engine.

 Going slowly in the weight loss process minimizes the risk of losing muscle mass.
 And doing progressive resistance training while in a caloric deficit, you tell your body to hold on to the muscle.
 Because of the high nutritional content on the diet, I experience muscle growth while slowly becoming leaner.
 That is really what you want!

 Walking – Fat loss acceleration